 Board member since: 2013

-Deborah Lehmann is a resourceful community leader with a proven track record of leading change in the non-profit charitable sector.
-Deborah joined the Ottawa based Parent Resource Centre (PRC) with a passion for the organization’s vital mission and a strong understanding of the community’s need for the services it provides.
-With a focus on child development, parent support, training and research, the PRC has a lasting impact on the well-being of children.
+Deborah Lehmann is an authentic and resourceful community leader and grief support coach, with a proven record of accomplishment for driving social change in the non-profit, charitable sector.
+Deborah joined the Parent Resource Centre (PRC) in 2015 with a passion for the organization’s vital mission, and a strong understanding of the community’s need for the services it provides.
+With a focus on child development, mental health and parenting support, the PRC helps build confident, resilient families in Ottawa.
 Deborah’s vision for the organization is to create communities where all children discover and develop skills to live the best life possible.
-In her role as Executive Director, Deborah encourages a culture of creativity and innovation and ensures PRC continues to provide best practices to support each child’s unique processes and circumstances.
+In her role as Executive Director, she encourages a culture of creativity and innovation while ensuring PRC continues to provide best practices to support each child’s unique processes and circumstances.

-In British Columbia, Deborah was a Rotarian and her other community contributions included membership on the Abbotsford Police Board and the Abbotsford Chamber of Commerce Board of Directors.
-Of particular interest to Deborah was her involvement with the Social Development Advisory Committee that provided advice to City Council on social issues, to help guide the City’s social planning, including its most vulnerable and marginalized citizens.
+In British Columbia, Deborah was an energetic Rotarian, and amongst many community contributions were memberships on the Abbotsford Police Board and the Abbotsford Chamber of Commerce Board of Directors.
+Of particular interest to Deborah was her involvement with the Social Development Advisory Committee that provided advice to City Council on social issues, helping guide the City’s social planning, especially for it’s most vulnerable and marginalized citizens.